 Apparently because of the small size of the horse apples this year she was able to get it down into her throat where it lodged.

 It’s important as a rancher to pay careful attention to your animals & to be able to step in and take care of them medically when necessary.
 But it’s equally important to know when treatment is over your level of ability and call in the big guns.
-There’s never a dull moment on the ranch!
+There’s never a dull moment here on the Homestead!

 I share lots of fun stories & recipes on our facebook page, so c’mon by & follow us on Facebook.